dainslef/wow-database-translator/readme.md

 # WOW Database Translator
 It's an application to translate WOW locale database tables between `zhTW` and `zhCN`.
-It supports table structure for Azerothcore currently.
+It only supports table structure for Azerothcore currently.

 ```
 Usage: wow-database-translator [OPTIONS]